mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize opportunities from one Salesfoce org to another.
+As a Salesforce admin I want to synchronize opportunities from one Salesforce org to another.

 This Template should serve as a foundation for setting an online sync of opportunities from one Salesforce instance to another.
 Every time there is a new opportunity or a change in an already existing one, the integration will poll for changes in Salesforce source instance and it will be responsible for updating the opportunity on the target org.